-The prestigious Leadership Award recognized New Bedford Public Schools with a $10,000 grant for their commitment to expand universal free, BIC programming, served after the bell as part of the school day, across all 26 district schools serving grades PreK-12.
-Superintendent Pia Durkin’s Breakfast Implementation Team is led by School Nutrition Director Nancy Carvalho and a strong team of school principals and teachers.
+The prestigious Leadership Award recognized Holyoke Public Schools with a $10,000 grant for their commitment to expand universal free, BIC programming, served after the bell as part of the school day, across district schools serving grades PreK-12.
+We especially wish to recognize Receiver/Superintendent Dr. Stephen Zrike, Chief Financial & Operations Officer Anthony Soto, the District’s Nutrition Team and Principals who embraced this breakfast program for the benefit of the students in their charge.

 Leadership Awards have been presented to the following individuals.